Early Origins of the Shillinglaw family

 where they held a family seat

 as Lords of the Manor of Shillingford.
-This unusual name is easily explained by any tax collector at the time of the taking of the Domesday Book
+This unique name is easily explained by any tax collector at the time of the taking of the Domesday Book

 a census taken 1086 by Duke William of Normandy